 For most measures, there is no difference in regular maintenance between the proposed measures and the baseline and as a result no incremental maintenance costs are assessed.
 For the Refrigerant Charge Verification measure, however, there is expected to be a net benefit in maintenance costs.
 If a system is charged incorrectly, there is a good chance that it would have to be remedied at a future service call.
 It is assumed that adjusting and verifying the charge would avoid one \$200 service call over the system's useful life.
-Present value analysis assumed that an avoided service call would have taken place in years 7.5 and 22.5 (midway through the estimated useful life of the system and midway thought the estimated useful life of its replacement-within the measure lifecycle).
+Present value analysis assumed that an avoided service call would have taken place in years 7.5 and 22.5 (midway through the estimated useful life of its replacement-within the measure lifecycle).